gregvers/functions-samples/oci-objectstorage-list-objects-python/README.md

 Create the application and function
 -----------------------------------
-### Create an Application to run your function
+### Create an Application to run the function
-  You can use an application already created or create a new one as follow:
+  You can use an application already created or create a new one as follows:

   ![user input icon](../images/userinput.png)
   ```